xiyuy98/stat-992-blog-post/README.md

 These two clustering results are consistent since V1&V6 in Figure 5 is in statistics field and V3-V5&V7 are in genetics field.
 However the latter one provide more detailed clusters.

+Inspired the bag-of-words results above, we redo the vsp on the outCitation adjacent matrix with rank 7.

 Figure 5: The bag-of-words reults with k = 7.
 Each column contains the top twenty representative words in the cluster.